ptaneja/inperson-sdk-windows/README.md

 Steps to integrate:
 ===================

-1. Download the SDK from GIT
+1. Download the SDK from GITHUB

 2. Copy the SDK folder into project folder